-Charter copies are available at Village Hall or download: Reminderville Charter
+Charter copies are available at City Hall or download: Reminderville Charter

 *Article IV.
 Section 4.03 Council; Councilmanic Districts was repealed by the voters on November 6, 2012.